 GoDaddy Bets Big On Indian SMB, E-Commerce

 Internet domain registrar and web hosting company, GoDaddy is betting big on the small and medium businesses in India.
-The company intends to enhance the online presence of over 51 million SMBs in the country by offering them its hosting solutions.
+The company aims at enhancing the online presence of over 51 million SMBs in the country by offering them its hosting solutions.
 GoDaddy will launch a new Business Hosting, a solution designed for SMBs that helps SMBs seamlessly migrate their share hosting site to a new platform that offers features of virtual private server with the simplicity of a share hosting platform.

 “When small and medium businesses grow fast the share hosting platform proves to be not enough for them.
 Therefore, we have come up with a platform called Business Hosting, where with one button click they can migrate their share hosting site to a new platform that has all the power of a virtual private server with the simplicity of a share hosting platform.
 This solution has proved to be very successful in the US and we are bringing it to India soon”, said Raghu Murthi, Senior Vice President – Hosting, GoDaddy.

 India hosts about 51 million small and medium businesses, however, only 12 million of them are IT-ready and have an online presence.
 A significant reason for the low website penetration is lack of education about the significance of online presence and the constraints of budget and technical skills.
 Hence, a large number of SMBs turn to web designers and developers to build and maintain their websites, firmly establishing India as a do-it-for-me (DIFM) market.
 GoDaddy is focused on the DIFM market and intend to tap the potentials in the DIFM space though web pros and resellers.
 The company has rolled out the ‘Pro Program’ to support the web pro community with the right set of tools to support their customers.